nero/dotconfig/README.md

 This means when i delete a file locally, it is also deleted from the backup on the next `do-backup` run.

 The archive directory special: it is backupped to a directory shared for all machines, files from there are never deleted.
-This is my `data dump` that i go digging in when im looking for things from earlier times.
+This is my "data dump" that i go digging in when im looking for things from earlier times.